hannahilea/hannahilea.github.io/blog/seagull-fliposcope-animation-with-cuttle/src.md

 ## Paralaxxing in Cuttle

-I wanted my resultant animation to use drawings I'd made myself, but I also did not want to hand-draw 40 frames of an incrementally shifting scene.
-Parallax to the rescue!
+I wanted my flipbook to use drawings I'd made myself, but I also did not want to hand-draw 40 frames of an incrementally shifting scene.
+Parallax (and programming) to the rescue!

 > *Parallax: the apparent displacement or the difference in apparent direction of an object as seen from two different points not on a straight line with the object.*   [[Merriam-Webster](https://www.merriam-webster.com/dictionary/parallax)]